justinneblett/projects/README.md

-# projects
+# Projects
 Projects that I've done to improve my abilities in computing.
-Mistakes and What I've learned from them will also be documented.
+Mistakes and what I've learned from them will also be documented.
+Thanks!